waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **warp**: Map transition.
 Activation varies (instant 1x1, or 2-step for larger).
 - **water**: Requires Surf.
 - **grass**: Wild encounters.
 - **ledge**: Jump down only.
-- **NPC Blocking**:
+Cannot move 'up' onto a ledge tile from lower ground.
+To jump down, be on higher ground adjacent to the ledge, move onto the ledge tile.
-  - Cannot move onto a tile occupied by a stationary NPC if it's the first step of a path from pathfinder.
-(Hypothesis - Attempt 1, Turn 649, Balding Guy in Nickname House (6,4) from (6,5) facing Up - pathfinder failed to account for this).
+- **NPC Blocking**: NPCs can block paths.
+Player cannot move onto a tile occupied by a stationary NPC if it's the first step of a path from pathfinder or by pressing in their direction when adjacent and facing them.
-  - Cannot move directly onto a tile occupied by a stationary NPC by pressing in their direction when adjacent and facing them.
-(Confirmed for Balding Guy in Nickname House at (6,4) - 2 attempts, Turns 648-649.
-Confirmed for Girl in Viridian City at (18,10) - 2 attempts, Turns 666-667, after facing her in T665).
 - **Pikachu Movement**: If Pikachu is adjacent in movement direction & player not facing him, 2 presses needed (1st turns, 2nd moves).
 Normal otherwise.
 - **PC Interaction**: Stand below, face up, press A.